-Depending on your prescription drug coverage, this medication may be available at a retail pharmacy or through specialty pharmacy.
-Your oncology team will work with your prescription drug plan to identify an in-network pharmacy for distribution of this medication via your local pharmacy or through a mail order specialty pharmacy.
+Depending on your prescription drug coverage, this medication may be available at a retail pharmacy or through a specialty pharmacy.
+Your oncology team will work with your prescription drug plan to identify an in-network pharmacy for the distribution of this medication via your local pharmacy or through a mail-order specialty pharmacy.

 Possible Side Effects of Lomustine

 There are a number of things you can do to manage the side effects of lomustine.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects: